Melwan1/PythonWorkshopRef/valid_credentials/subject_valid_credentials.md

 1. the login must contain between 4 and 40 characters (bounds included).
 2. it has to be of the form `{firstName}.{lastName}`, where neither the first name nor the last name contain the `.` character
 3. the first name and the last name may only contain letters, be they capital or not.
 The first name may also contain digits from 0 to 9.
 The accents are forbidden.
-4. the possible digits of a first name can only be at the end of the first name.
+The possible digits of a first name can only be at the end of the first name.

 If at least one of these rules are violated, a message has to be printed to the error output, with a trailing newline.
 The messages are :